Chipdelmal/MGSurvE/docs/source/index.rst

 MGSurvE's documentation!
 ===================================

 This package is still under development!
+Have a look at our `github repo <https://github.com/Chipdelmal/MGSurvE>`_ and our `pypi package <https://pypi.org/project/MGSurvE/>`_ for news and developments.

 .. toctree::
    usage
    api
    modules

 Indices and tables